Frequently asked questions

 - How are data collected?

-- Why do you have a separate procedure for obtaining permits for crossing a road although it is done by the electrical contractor or a design firm as part of the connection works or concurrence of the design?
+- Why do you have a separate procedure for obtaining permits for crossing a road although it is done by the electrical contractor or a design firm as part of the connection works or the design?

 - What measures were added in 2015 to capture the reliability of electricity supply?